Paul Posluszny: College career

 Posluszny graduated a semester early in December 2006 with a Bachelor of Science in finance and a 3.57 GPA.
 He is a two-time ESPN The Magazine Academic All-American and was named 2006 Academic All-American of the Year.
 He was also a finalist for the Draddy Trophy, which is presented to the nations' top student-athlete.

+Posluszny was inducted into the College Football Hall of Fame in 2024.

 Professional career

+Pre-draft

-Posluszny was graded as the best outside linebacker in the 2007 NFL Draft, and he was predicted by many to be selected in the mid-to-late first round.
+Posluszny was graded high in the NFL Combine.